Compounds having the same molecular formula but different structures are classified as:

-Chain Isomerism: Chain isomerism occurs when a there is a difference in the atomic arrangement of the carbon to the carbon chain of a molecule.
+(i) Chain Isomerism: Chain isomerism occurs when there is a difference in the atomic arrangement of the carbon to the carbon chain of a molecule.
 If two or more compounds having the same type of molecular formula with different main chains, then they are said to exhibit the property of Chain isomerism.
-This phenomenon is also called as skeletal isomerism.
+This phenomenon is also called skeletal isomerism.

-Position Isomerism: Positional isomerism arises when there is a difference in the positions occupied by the substituent atoms or a group of atoms or due to the unsaturation occurring in the chain.
-When the position of the functional groups with respect to main chain atom changes, the phenomenon is called as position isomerism.
+(ii) Position Isomerism: Positional isomerism arises when there is a difference in the positions occupied by the substituent atoms or a group of atoms or due to the unsaturation occurring in the chain.
+When the position of the functional groups with respect to the main chain atom changes, the phenomenon is called position isomerism.

 The number of isomers possible for a disubstituted benzene are:

 Pentane, isopentane and neopentane are a type of:

 In chain isomerism, or skeletal isomerism, components of the usually carbon skeleton are distinctly re-ordered to create different structures.
 Pentane exists as three isomers: n-pentane (often called simply pentane), isopentane (2-methylbutane) and neopentane (dimethylpropane).

 Two molecules are described as stereoisomers if they are made of the same atoms connected in the same sequence, but the atoms are positioned differently in space.

 The difference between stereoisomers can only be seen when the three-dimensional arrangement of the molecules is considered.

 Stereoisomers can be subdivided into optical isomers and geometric isomers.